robotology/superquadric-grasp-demo/app/lua/README.md

 # State Machine

-This is the render made by the `rfsmGui` of the state machin implemented for this demo:
+This is the render made by the `rfsmGui` of the state machine implemented for this demo:

 <img src="https://github.com/robotology/icub-grasp-demo/blob/master/misc/state-machine.png" width = "800">